 In some cities, riding an e-scooter in public places like parks, school campuses, etc. might be prohibited.
 For instance, Tucson (AZ) doesn’t allow e-scooter riders to ride in the Arizona University campus or across the Pima County Loop Trail.

-How to Ride An E-Scooter
+How to Drive An Electric Scooter

 Riding an e-scooter is another thing that you learn before buying one.
 It’s important because some states/cities may need you to have a license to ride an electric scooter.
 Some may also have specific riding rules for e-scooters.